Fluoride-Free Water – Anti-Fluoridation Campaign for Drinking Water in Ireland

-Ever since the 'start' of this unhealthy policy began officially in 1965 the Irish environment has been flooded with toxic fluorides from artificial water fluoridation.
-Drinking water usage is the target for artificial water fluoridation yet this amounts to only 1% of usage.
-The remaining 99% of water usage is for non-drinking purposes and is subject to the toxic additives which seeps out into lakes and groundwater affecting the delicate ecosystem for over forty years.
+The Irish environment has been flooded since 1964 with toxic fluorides from water fluoridation.
+Only 1% of water usage is drinking.
+The remaining 99% is also fluoridated and this seeps out into the rivers, lakes and groundwater affecting the delicate ecosystem for over forty years.
 Overdosing has been noted by the EPA (Environmental Protection Agency) in many areas in Ireland in their Water Quality Reports.

 It is unclear why the compulsory water fluoridation programme allowed over 40 years of toxic fluorides to enter the Irish eco system.
 (There was no express standards for fluorides in environment waters in Ireland until recently. ref: Fluoridation Forum Report 2002, page 180).